-Assets (Country) Interest (%) Operator Status Gross Area (km2) Exploration Permit EP-76 (Beetaloo Basin, Northern Territory, Australia) 30 (i) Origin (iii) Exploration 1,891.3 Exploration Permit EP-98 (Beetaloo Basin, Northern Territory, Australia) 30 (i) Origin (iii) Exploration 10,316.0 Exploration Permit EP-117 (Beetaloo Basin, Northern Territory, Australia) 30 (i) Origin (iii) Exploration 6,412.0 Technical Cooperation Permit, (Karoo Basin, South Africa) (ii) 100 Falcon TCP 30,327.9 Makó Production Licence (Makó Trough, Hungary) 100 ТХМ Production 994.6
+Assets (Country) Interest (%) Operator Status Gross Area (km2) Exploration Permit EP-76 (Beetaloo Basin, Northern Territory, Australia) 30 (i) Origin (iii) Exploration 1,891.3 Exploration Permit EP-98 (Beetaloo Basin, Northern Territory, Australia) 30 (i) Origin (iii) Exploration 10,316.0 Exploration Permit EP-117 (Beetaloo Basin, Northern Territory, Australia) 30 (i) Origin (iii) Exploration 6,412.0 Technical Cooperation Permit, (Karoo Basin, South Africa) (ii) 100 Falcon TCP 30,327.9 Makó Production Licence (Makó Trough, Hungary) 100 TXM Production 994.6

-Notes:
+Notes

-(i) Falcon owns 98.1% of Falcon Australia, which holds a 30% interest in the Beetaloo Exploration Permits.
-The remaining 1.9% interest of Falcon Australia is held by others.

-(ii) In compliance with the terms of the Technical Cooperation Permit ("TCP"), the Company submitted its application for an exploration licence in August 2010.
-Local counsel has confirmed that despite the TCP having an expiry date of October 2010, the Company's interests remain valid and enforceable.

-(iii) Falcon completed its farm-out with Origin Energy Resources Limited, a subsidiary of Origin Energy Limited and Sasol Petroleum Australia Limited, a subsidiary of Sasol Limited ("Sasol"), collectively referred to herein as (the "Farminees") on 21 August 2014.
+- (i) Falcon owns 98.1% of Falcon Australia, which holds a 30% interest in the Beetaloo Exploration Permits.
+The remaining 1.9% interest of Falcon Australia is held by others. - (ii) In compliance with the terms of the Technical Cooperation Permit ("TCP"), the Company submitted its application for an exploration permit in August 2010.
+Local counsel has confirmed that despite the TCP expiry date of October 2010 having passed, the Company's interests remain valid and enforceable. - (iii) Falcon completed its farm-out with Origin Energy Resources Limited, a subsidiary of Origin and Sasol Petroleum Australia Limited, a subsidiary of Sasol Limited ("Sasol"), collectively referred to as (the "Farminees") on 21 August 2014.
 On completion, Origin was appointed as operator of the exploration permits.
-On 5 May 2017, it was announced that Origin had acquired Sasol's 35% interest.
+On 5 May 2017, it was announced that Origin had acquired Sasol's interest, bringing its overall interest to 70% in the Beetaloo Exploration Permits.